Hampton Park Secondary College performs a different school production every second year.

 Hampton Park Secondary College offers a range of camps and extra curricular that have been approved through School Council.

-In 2020, our Year 7 students will attend a Transition Camp at ‘The Portsea Camp’.
+To introduce them to their secondary schooling, our Year 7 (Entry) students attend a camp at the beginning of the Term 1.
 This camp focuses on developing relationships and skills for entering high school.

-We will also be offering a ‘Great Barrier Reef Experience’ to our Year 9 to 12 students in 2020, where they will travel to Northern Qld and participate in a range of activities, including snorkelling, jungle surfing, an outback cattle station, a turtle rehabilitation centre and more.
+in 2021 we will be offering a ‘Great Barrier Reef Experience’ to our Year 9 to 12 students, where they will travel to Northern Qld and participate in a range of activities, including snorkelling, jungle surfing, an outback cattle station, a turtle rehabilitation centre and more.

 At the end of Year 11, there is a Study Skills Camp to prepare students for their final year of VCE schooling.
 This camp is held in the Melbourne CBD area, and students attend study skills workshops, along with other fun activities, such as indoor rock climbing and going to the cinema.